danielharrell/does_music_move/does_music_move.md

 or the biologist's account of evolutionary adaptations, or even the Nietzschean's account of a sickness in the soul.
-Despite the fact we could never encounter music as music in such terms, we credit these accounts as attempts to explain that encounter.
+Despite the fact we don't encounter music as music in such terms, we credit these accounts as attempts to explain that encounter.
 And why?
 Because we find nothing self-justifying in the encounter itself: